How Smith Rowe and more have been boosted by Ben Knapper - the loan manager who could become Arsenal's next...

 Arsenal have 17 players out on loan this season, seven of which are first-team players, with the other 10 coming from the youth team.

-Knapper is in close contact with all of them, from Willliam Saliba at Marseille, to Reiss Nelson at Feyenoord and goalkeeper Deyan Iliev at SKF Serad in Slovakia.
+Knapper is in close contact with all of them, from Willliam Saliba at Marseille, to Reiss Nelson at Feyenoord and goalkeeper Dejan Iliev at SKF Serad in Slovakia.

 He will watch their games – either in person or on video – and then report back to Arteta, Mertesacker and Edu to keep the management team updated on their progress throughout the season.